- Use cases

 We use HubSpot cookies for several reasons, for example, to keep track of the websites and pages you visit, in order to determine what portion of the website is the most popular or most used.
 This data is used to deliver customized content and promotions within the website to customers whose behavior indicates that they are interested in a particular subject area.

-Cookies are not the only way to recognise or track visitors to a website.
+Cookies are not the only way to recognize or track visitors to a website.
 We employ a software technology called clear gifs (a.k.a.
-Web Beacons/Web Bugs), that help us better manage the Website and Subscription Service by informing us what content is effective.
+Web Beacons/Web Bugs), that helps us better manage the Website and Subscription Service by informing us what content is effective.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
 In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages or in emails and are about the size of the period at the end of this sentence.
 We use clear gifs or pixels in our HTML-based emails to let us know which emails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 We tie the information gathered by clear gifs in emails to our customers’ Personal Information.

 We use 6sense cookies, pixel tags, local storage, and other technologies to automatically collect information.
 These technologies are essentially small data files placed on your computer, and other devices, that allow us to record information whenever you visit or interact with our sites, services, applications, messaging, and tools, and to recognize you across devices.